AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition.en.md

     res.print()
     res.save_to_img("./output/")
 ```
-**Note**: Since the formula recognition visualization process requires rendering each formula image, it may take a relatively long time.
+<b>Note</b>: Since the formula recognition visualization process requires rendering each formula image, it may take a relatively long time.
 Please be patient.

 ## 3. Development Integration/Deployment
 If the formula recognition pipeline meets your requirements for inference speed and accuracy, you can proceed directly with development integration/deployment.